Skip to main content

 #

-During the night, snowfall set in.
-Nobody had planned for it, but nobody complained either.
-When morning came, the entire castle ruin was dusted in white — walls, archways, stones, everything coated in a thin layer of fresh snow.
-It looked like something from a painting.
-Crawling out of a bivy bag to that sight is the kind of reward you can’t buy.
+Snow set in during the night.
+Nobody had counted on it, and nobody complained either.
+By morning the whole castle ruin was covered in white: walls, arches, stones, all under a thin layer of fresh snow.
+It looked like a painting.

 Fried potatoes with bacon in the pan directly over the embers

-Breakfast matched the setting: potatoes fried with bacon and eggs, cooked right there in the ruin.
-Simple, hearty, exactly what you need after a night spent in freezing temperatures with nothing but a thin layer of fabric overhead.
-The cold air, the crunch of snow underfoot, the smell of bacon — mornings like that remind you why you bother hauling your gear out in winter at all.
+Breakfast matched the setting: potatoes with bacon and eggs, cooked right there in the ruin.
+Simple, hearty, exactly right after a night below freezing with nothing but a thin layer of fabric overhead.
+Add the cold air, the crunch of snow underfoot and the smell of bacon.

 #

-Huge thanks to everyone who showed up and made this gathering what it was.
-To Michael for the food and the history lessons, to Claus for pulling it all together, and to Sebastian for the incredible aerial perspectives.
-Nights like these are why the outdoor community exists.
+A big thank you to everyone who showed up and made this meetup what it was.
+To Michael for the food and the history lessons, to Claus for pulling it all together and to Sebastian for the great aerial shots.
+I will be back for the next winter bivouac.

 If you want to watch the full tour, you can find the video here: https://youtu.be/eNXMcWf_3DE.